 Under the Constitution Act 1867, the federal government does not have the jurisdiction to legislate experiments involving animals.
 Animal experimentation falls, instead, under provincial jurisdiction.
 However, there are some areas in which the federal government has influence over animal-based science:

 - Sections 444 to 447 of the Criminal Code of Canada protects animals (in general) from cruelty, abuse, and neglect.

 - The Health of Animals Act (1990) and its regulations aim primarily to protect Canadian livestock from a variety of infectious diseases that would threaten both the health of the animals and people, and Canadian trade in livestock with other countries.

 - CCAC certification is a condition for all institutions that receive funding from the federal granting agencies, namely the Canadian Institutes for Health Research and the Natural Sciences and Engineering Research Council, for animal-based projects (see the Agreement on the Administration of Agency Grants and Awards by Research).

 - Clause A9015C of the Standard Acquisition Clauses and Conditions Manual imposes conditions related to the care of research animals in all federal government-awarded contracts, including the requirement for the institution involved to hold a CCAC Certificate of GAP – Good Animal Practice®.

-- The Canadian Food Inspection Agency (CFIA) has a number of conditions in regard to the handling of animals:
+- The Canadian Food Inspection Agency has a number of conditions regarding the handling of animals:

 - The Requirements for Non-Human Primates Imported into Canada state that "the importing laboratory must demonstrate that they are a laboratory currently in good standing with the Canadian Council on Animal Care (CCAC)".